 |Avis Discount||10% off Avis car rentals around the globe (applies to the cost of the rental plus basic insurance only, excluding extras like additional drivers, child seats, ski racks and pre-paid fuel)|

 Flybe Ticket Types

-Flybe sells three types of tickets: Just Fly, Get More and All In.
+Flybe sells three tiers of tickets: Just Fly, Get More and All In.
+What's the difference between the Flybe ticket tiers?
 Basically, paying for a higher ticket tier gives you more benefits, such as reserved seating, extra legroom, lounge access, fast-track security and free food.